Sergio George Presents: Salsa Giants

 Sergio George Presents: Salsa Giants is a live album by various artists and American pianist and record producer Sergio George.
-It was released on 24 June 2013 through Sony Music Latin and Top Stop Music.
+It was released on 24 June 2013 through Top Stop Music and Sony Music Latin.
 It has the participation of artists with whom George recorded and produced albums in the past such as Tito Nieves, Marc Anthony, Oscar D'León, Luis Enrique, and Orquesta de la Luz among others.

 The live album featured great hits from the singers recorded live at the Curaçao North Sea Jazz Festival on 31 August 2012.
 Such hits were "Valió la Pena", "Yo No Sé Mañana", "Fabricando Fantasías", "Un Disco Más", "Mi Bajo y Yo, "Anacaona", "Casi Te Envidio", "Aguanilé", "Medias Negras", "Tu Amor Me Hace Bien" among others.

-The album is part of the discography of Sergio George who in 2014 released an EP with the same name which contained the single "Para Celebrar", according to George he contacted all the artists to see if they were interested in participating in the project.
-Which they all said yes.
+In 2014, George released an EP with the same name which contained the single "Para Celebrar".
 At the 14th Annual Latin Grammy Awards the album was the winner of the Latin Grammy Award for Best Salsa Album in November 2013.